The Place

 Colonel Robert Magaw hoped to defend the fort |

-Washington correctly assessed the high ground at the north end of the island as strategically valuable.
-With its "sister" fort, Fort Lee (named after Washington's deputy commander, Charles Lee), Fort Washington controlled access to the Hudson Valley, the Bronx, Westchester, and the areas bordering New England.
-And of course, it threatened any forces occupying central and lower parts of the Island of New York.
-But left unsupported and undermanned, Washington's namesake was a liability to his strategy and would doom many of his best men.
-After defeating the Continental Army at the Battle of White Plains, the British Army
+Washington correctly recognized the high ground at the north end of the island as strategically important.
+Along with its "sister" fort, Fort Lee (named after Washington's deputy commander, Charles Lee), Fort Washington controlled access to the Hudson Valley, the Bronx, Westchester, and areas bordering New England.
+It also posed a threat to any forces occupying the central and lower parts of New York Island.

-forces under the command of Lieutenant General William Howe moved to capture Fort Washington, the last American stronghold in Manhattan.
-Realizing this, Washington issued a "discretionary" order to General Nathaniel Greene to abandon the fort and remove its garrison of 3,000 men to New Jersey.
-But the fort's commander, Pennsylvania Colonel Robert Magaw, resisted the order to abandon it.
-He believed it still could be defended from the British and implored Greene to let him defend the positions.
-Greene agreed to leave Magaw in place until he could consult with Washington and crossed the Hudson to discuss the situation.
-Unfortunately, the usually lethargic Howe attacked the fort before General Washington was able to completely assess the situation.
+Recognizing this threat, Washington issued a "discretionary" order to General Nathaniel Greene to abandon the fort and evacuate its 3,000-man garrison to New Jersey.
+Yet, the fort's commander, Pennsylvania Colonel Robert Magaw, refused to abandon it.
+He believed it could still be defended against the British and begged Greene to let him hold the position.

 The Battle